XDgov/xd.gov/_pages/about.md

   <div class="grid-container">
     <div class="section-breadcrumb">Our Mission</div>
     <h2>
-      xD is an emerging technology group at the U.S. Census Bureau that helps federal agencies apply artificial intelligence solutions to complex challenges.
-We're working to do this thing, that thing, and some other stuff too.
+      xD is an emerging technology group at the U.S. Census Bureau that researches and deploys artificial intelligence solutions to improve public services.
+      We pair federal agencies with universities and our own delivery team to test and deploy nascent technology solutions.
     </h2>
-    <a class="square-link" href="/charter">View Our Charter</a>
   </div>
 </section>
 <section class="about-priorities">